scipy-conference/scipy_proceedings/papers/alexandr_fonari/alexandr_fonari.rst

 In this case the unit cell and atomic sites of the crystal or surface slab are well defined while the chemical species occupying the site may vary.
 In order to simulate substitutional disorder one must generate the ensemble of structures that includes all statistically significant atomic distribution in a given unit cell.
 This can be achieved by a brute force enumeration of all symmetrically unique atomic structures with a given number of vacancies, impurities or solute atoms.
-The enumlib library implements algorithms for such a systematic enumeration of periodic structures [Enumlib]_.
+Open source enumlib library [Enumlib]_ implements algorithms for such a systematic enumeration of periodic structures.
 This allows to generate a big set of symmetrically nonequivalent materials with different compositions (e.g. doping or defect concentration).
-Recently, we applied this approach in simultaneous study of the activity and stability of Pt based core-shell type catalysts for the oxygen reduction reaction.
+Recently, we applied this approach in simultaneous study of the activity and stability of Pt based core-shell type catalysts for the oxygen reduction reaction [TM]_.
 We generated a set of stable doped Pt/transition metal/nitrogen surfaces using periodic enumeration.
-Using Quantum ESPRESSO (QE) [QE]_ to perform periodic density functional theory (DFT) calculations, we assessed surface phase diagrams for Pt alloys and and identified the avenues for stabilizing the cost effective core-shell systems by a judicious choice of the catalyst core material.
+Using open source Quantum ESPRESSO (QE) code [QE]_ to perform periodic density functional theory (DFT) calculations, we assessed surface phase diagrams for Pt alloys and and identified the avenues for stabilizing the cost effective core-shell systems by a judicious choice of the catalyst core material.
-Such catalysts may prove critical in electrocatalysis for fuel cell applications [TM]_.
+Such catalysts may prove critical in electrocatalysis for fuel cell applications.

 Workflow capabilities
 ---------------------

-In order to be able to run a massively parallel screening of materials a highly scalable and stable queuing system (job scheduler) is required.
+In order to be able to run a massively parallel screening of materials, a highly scalable and stable queuing system (job scheduler) is required.
 We have implemented a job queuing system on top of the most used queuing systems (LSF, PBS, SGE, SLURM, TORQUE, UGE) and exposed a Python API to submit and monitor jobs.
 Cloud is also supported by means of a virtual cluster configured with SLURM.
 This allows to submit a large number of jobs, limited only by SLURM scheduling capabilities and cloud resources.
 In order to accommodate job dependencies in the workflows, for each job a parent job (or multiple parent jobs) can be defined forming a directed graph of jobs.
 There could be several reasons for a job to fail and there are several restart/recovery mechanisms in place.
 The lowest level is the restart mechanism (in SLURM it is called *requeue*) by the queuing system itself.
 This is triggered when a node goes down for some reason.
 On the cloud, preemptible instances (nodes) can go offline at any moment.
 On top of that, each individual workflow implements its own way to deal with failures.
 For example, in case when the simulation is not converging to a requested energy accuracy, it is wasteful to blindly restart the calculation without changing some input parameters.
 However, in the case of full disk space failure, it is reasonable to try restart with hopes to get a node with more empty disk space.
 If a job fails (and can not be restarted), all its children (if any) will not start, thus saving queuing and computational time (some examples of workflows are provided below).
 This allowed us and our customers to perform massive screenings of materials and their properties.
 We reported a massive screening of 250,000 charge-conducting organic materials, totaling approximately 3,619,000 DFT SCF (self-consistent field) single-molecule calculations using quantum mechanics (QM) Jaguar code [Jaguar]_ that took 457,265 CPU hours (~52 years) [CScreen]_.
 Another case study is high-throughput molecular dynamics simulations (MD) of thermophysical properties of polymers for various applications [MDS]_.